What is a Progressive Web App? Complete Guide to PWAs

 8. Installable

 Users can add PWAs to their home screen without visiting an app store.
-The installation process is seamless—just a prompt asking if they want to add the app to their device.
+The process is seamless — just a prompt asking if they want to add the app to their device.

 9. Linkable

-PWAs can be easily shared via URL, just like websites.
-No complex installation process or app store barriers prevent users from accessing your app.
+PWAs can be shared via URL, just like websites.
+No complex installation or app store barriers prevent users from accessing your app.

 How Do Progressive Web Apps Work?